ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/addon.tab.appendToSharedSpace.md

 The list of existing shared spaces is hardcoded inside the code definition of the method (`addon-api/content-script/Tab.js`).
 Each shared space has a name, and is defined by these properties:
 1. **Space parent element**: the HTML element where addons would typically add their UI elements inside of.
 This will be the parent element of all elements added to the shared space.
-2. **Space starting bound** (optional): the sibling which shared space items should always be added after of.
+2. **Space starting bound** (optional): the sibling after which shared space items should always be added.
-3. **Space ending bound** (optional): the sibling which shared space items should always be added before of.
+3. **Space ending bound** (optional): the sibling before which shared space items should always be added.
 4. **Accepts `scope` option**: whether a space can exist multiple times per page.
-In those cases, addons should manually provide the HTML element that will act as the parent element.
+In those cases, addons should manually provide an HTML element that contains the wanted parent element.

 As an example, the definition of the `afterGreenFlag` shared space calls `document.querySelector('div[class^="controls_controls-container"]')` to find the space parent element.
 Additionally, this space does not use the `scope` option, because there can only be 1 project player per document.